3MFConsortium/spec_core/3MF Core Specification.md

 Support structures (both "solidsupport" and "support" types) MAY be ignored or replaced by auto-generated support, but this is NOT RECOMMENDED.

+3MF extensions might define other types of shape representations, in addition to a triangle mesh.

 ### 4.1.1.
 Fill Rule